PaystackOSS/plugin-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 2.0.2 =
+* Compatibility with WordPress v6.2 and PHP 8

 = 1.0.2 =
 * Test plugin up to WordPress 6.2
 * Fix PHP warnings about missing currency code